 Choosing a TEFL Course

-What to Do Before Starting Your Internet Search
+What to Do Before Starting Your Web Search and How to Use the Web

 The desire to earn TEFL certification can lead to a confusing array of options.
 Thinking through a few simple questions before launching the initial Internet search will help make the maze navigable.